-- 8.1.
-Participants in competitions authorised by SFFNZ must respect the Competition Rules and Rule Modifications. - 8.2.
-It is the responsibility of each competitor to take all appropriate safety measures, including the wearing of eye protection and life preserving equipment. - 8.3.
+- 8.1 Participants in competitions authorised by SFFNZ must respect the Competition Rules and Rule Modifications. - 8.2 It is the responsibility of each competitor to take all appropriate safety measures, including the wearing of eye protection and life preserving equipment. - 8.3 Each competitor is required to initial /sign his scorecard after every registered catch.
 Each competitor is responsible for checking the accuracy of his score card and for confirming this by signing it at the end of each session.
-After signature, the score card will become a final official document. - 8.4 Any competitor who, during a competition session, requests advice relating to fishing or accepts any material help relating to fishing will be disciplined. (ref 10.5). - 8.5.
-Each competitor must observe the principles of the World Anti-Doping Code and all anti-doping regulations set-up for the Championships. - 8.6.
-A competitor is always responsible and accountable for his equipment, and once a session has started, he is the only person to handle it.
+After signature, the score card will become a final official document. - 8.4 Any competitor who, during a competition session, requests advice relating to fishing or accepts any material help relating to fishing will be disciplined. - 8.5 Each competitor must observe the principles of the World Anti-Doping Code and all anti-doping regulations set-up for the Championships. - 8.6 A competitor is always responsible and accountable for his equipment, and once a session has started, he is the only person to handle it and moving it within the boundaries of the beat during the entire competition